piougy/CzechIdMng/Realization/frontend/czechidm-core/src/components/basic/ShortText/README.md

 # ShortText component

 Basic text shortener.
 Extended from AbstractComponent.
-You can make your text shorter with chosen lenght, format (path or word) and with defined character for cutting.
+You can make your text shorter with chosen length, format (path or word) and with defined character for cutting.
 Final text is extended with 3 dots.

 ## Parameters